 Install an IDE like Eclipse.
 We recommend the latest "Eclipse IDE for Java Developers".

-- Activate workspace file sync refresh using native hooks or polling to improve interaction of Eclipse and Camunda Modeler.
+- Activate workspace file sync refresh using built-in hooks or polling to improve interaction of Eclipse and Camunda Modeler.

 - Add Camunda Assert to your Eclipse content assist favorites.